bmherard/simplesite/content/_index.md

 ABOUT ME

-# A Passion for Developing & Designing Great Experiences
+# Driven By A Passion For Developing & Designing Great Experiences

-#### My Career Passion
+For more than 10 years I have been developing, designing, and marketing web sites with a big focus on on e-commerce.
+Whether it's a leadership role or a work assignment, I approach my job with a critical eye, creative thinking, flexibility and a touch of humor.

-My specialties include implementing User Experience, Interaction and E-commerce Design, leading Experience Designers and managing multiple digital brands.
+I'm a team player but will challenge the status quo if it may lead to improvements.
+Standing Still isn't acceptable so taking risks is helps me learn and grow.
+I'm a right and left brained thinker overlapping creative designs with functional development.
+I enjoy blending analytics, functionality and aesthetics for ultimate usability.

-I approach leadership roles and work assignments with a critical eye, creative thinking, flexibility and a touch of humor.
-I'm a team player who also challenges the status quo.
-Standing still isn't acceptable.
-Taking risks helps me learn and grow.
-I'm a right and left brained marketer who mixes numbers, functionality and aesthetics for ultimate usability.
+I feel very passionately that every touch point, not just digital ones, should be met with delight.